 UPPER BODY STRENGTH EXERCISES

 Upper body strength is also incredibly important to maintaining an active, independent life.
 Even simple tasks like carrying a grocery bag, lifting items from a cabinet, or pushing ourselves out of a chair require upper body strength.
 When we allow upper body muscles to weaken, just moving through normal daily tasks can cause injury.

-Two machines that are particularly effective for building strength in upper body muscles that help us with normal daily tasks are the Chest Press and Optimal Rhomb.
+Two machines that are particularly effective for building strength in upper body muscles that help us with normal daily tasks are the

 One of the best non-equipment exercise to build upper body strength is the incline push-up.